Job offer letter template

 Another effective way to improve efficiency and reduce friction during employment offer negotiations is to automate the letters to begin with, making them easy to negotiate directly onto, edit and sign.

-But what happens when your business starts scaling rapidly and the volume of employment offer letters needed rises significantly?
+What happens when your business starts scaling rapidly and the volume of job offer letters needed rises significantly?
 How can you balance producing the right quality and quantity of offer letters without becoming a drain on legal's time?

 When it does, so will your growth.
 But how can you build an offer letter workflow that's built to scale?
-Here are a few of our tips on how to create a collaborative, scaleable and friction-free workflow using Juro:
+Here are a few of our tips on how to create a collaborative, scaleable and friction-free workflow using Juro's AI contract management tool:

 We discussed how to perfect your offer letters earlier in this post, but as your business scales, it will be more about perfecting the templates used to create offer letters.